-Some regulatory changes would also be required to permit the dynamic allocation and sharing of licensed frequencies, by other users, per pre-established agreements with licensed users (this is similar to the regulatory considerations described in Section 5.1.3.2).
+Some regulatory changes would also be required to permit the dynamic allocation and sharing of licensed frequencies, by other users, per pre-established agreements with licensed users.
 Other aspects of this use case, such as modifying talk groups, reassigning channels, cross programming of frequencies etc, occur within the rules today, but these network changes are not generally performed automatically.
 There are not likely any regulatory changes required to accommodate those capabilities.